The Vegan Lunchbox

 It may be worth seeing if you can buy bigger batches online at a cheaper cost that supermarkets sell them.

-You can also use these sticky caramel dates to make a healthier but lush chocolate mousse and another Tiktok trending recipe vegan snickers bites.
+You can also use these sticky caramel dates to make a healthier but lush chocolate mousse and another Tiktok trending recipe vegan snickers bites or these very moreish peanut butter chocolate brownie bars.

 💭 Remember the fruit stones